Andrew Armacost

-Andrew "Uncle Andy" Armacost is the 13th and current president of the University of North Dakota, and a retired brigadier general in the United States Air Force.
+Andrew Armacost is the 13th and current president of the University of North Dakota, and a retired brigadier general in the United States Air Force.
 He previously served as the dean of the faculty of the United States Air Force Academy.

 Early life and education

 Armacost is a native of Glendale, Wisconsin, where he graduated from Nicolet High School in 1985.
 He later graduated from Northwestern University and the Massachusetts Institute of Technology.
-His father served the United States Coast Guard and, as his son would later do, earned a PhD in operations research.
+His father served the United States Coast Guard and earned a PhD in operations research.

 Armacost attended Northwestern University, where he graduated in 1989 with honors as a ROTC Distinguished Graduate with a Bachelor of Science in industrial engineering.
 In 1995, he received a Master of Science in operations research from the Massachusetts Institute of Technology, where he was a Draper Fellow.
 His master's thesis focused on optimizing the scheduling and sequencing of railroad yards and transportation networks, and was advised by Professor (and later Chancellor) Cynthia Barnhart.
 He later returned to MIT and was awarded a PhD in operations research in 2000, where his research on algorithmic approaches for aircraft and fleet routing was sponsored by UPS.

 He received his military education from the Squadron Officer School, the Air Command and Staff College and the Air War College.